Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-auth-context/README.md

 Note: this is a different Azure Portal section than Microsoft Entra ID

 2. Go to the `Authentication Contexts` page, and click on `New Authentication context`.
-Give it a name (e.g. "MFA") and select an ID from the list, for example `c1`.
+Give it a name (e.g. "MFA") and select an ID of the Auth context from the list, for example `c1`.
 Ensure the "Publish To Apps" checkbox is checked.
 Make a note of the ID.

 **Note:** We have already configured the conditional access auth context ID to `c1` in the code for you but you can modify it in the `authentication.properties` file.
 Modify the value of `app.protect.authContextIdMfa` to any ID you want but make sure it matches the ID you chose in the portal.